On Inflation and Reheating Features in the Higgs-$R^2$ Model: The Higgs- Inflation: Features in The Inflationary Stage

 In addition, the potential represents the minimal two-field mode is \cite{ema2017higgs}

-With this, we can conclude the potential for a minimal two-field mode dominantly following the scalaron's trajectory with some deviation due to the shifting parameters.
-Using the last potential through constraint from CMB \cite{akrami2020planck}, we obtain
+Based on Eq. \eqref{potentialminimum}, we can conclude the potential for a minimal two-field mode dominantly following the scalaron's trajectory with some deviation due to the shifting parameters.
+Using the last potential on the power scalar spectrum through constraint from the Cosmic Microwave Background (CMB) \cite{akrami2020planck}, we obtain\footnote{The recent results from the Atacama Cosmology Telescope \cite{louis2025atacama} show that, for the Starobinsky model to satisfy the $68\%$ CL, its e-folds $N_f$ must be pushed higher.
+Typically, a shift in the number of e-folds could significantly affect the reheating temperature.
+However, since in our paper the reheating temperature is not evaluated through $N_f$, the ACT results may not substantially alter our conclusions.}

+where we pick $N_f=56$ correspond to the number of e-folds, $\mathcal{A}_s=2.1\times 10^{-9}$ refers to the primordial spectrum perturbation on the pivot scale $k_o=0.05\text{Mpc}^{-1}$ \cite{akrami2020planck,he2019violent}.
+Based on these values, the parameter $\xi$ is bounded between $\xi = 1$ (corresponding to nearly pure $R^2$ inflation) and $\xi \lesssim 4500$ (corresponding to nearly pure Higgs inflation).
+It should be noted that our discussion covers both limiting cases as well as the intermediate range.

-With this in mind, we can rewrite Eq. \eqref{h2} to the simpler form
+With this in mind, Eq. \eqref{h2} can be rewritten in the simpler form

-This saves us by using $M$, thus we can work only by terms $\xi$ and $\lambda$, which are the properties of Higgs inflation.
-It is also important to show that $\xi^2/\lambda>M_p^2/3M^2$ which corresponds to Higgs-like inflation and $\xi^2/\lambda<M_p^2/3M^2$ which corresponds to $R^2$-like inflation \cite{ema2017higgs,he2019violent}.
-One can see, relation \eqref{h2x} is model-independent: It can be used for both Higgs-like inflation and $R^2$-like inflation as long as the minimal two-field mode is preserved.
+This expression allows us to work directly with the parameters $\xi$ and $\lambda$, which are intrinsic to Higgs inflation.
+It is important to note that $\xi^2/\lambda > M_p^2 / (3M^2)$ corresponds to the Higgs-like regime, while $\xi^2/\lambda < M_p^2 / (3M^2)$ corresponds to the $R^2$-like regime \cite{ema2017higgs,he2019violent}.
+The relation in Eq.~\eqref{h2x} is model-independent and applies to both regimes, provided the minimal two-field mode is preserved.
+As we shall see later, large values of $\xi$ are naturally disfavored during preheating.
+However, we temporarily set aside the unitarity issue associated with large $\xi$ and instead focus on its dynamical impact in this regime.

 One can also analytically solve Eq. \eqref{h2x} during inflation.
 We can assume $e^\chi\gg 1$, hence we obtain the relation